-NASA blasts off space laser satellite to track ice loss
+Nasa blasts off space laser satellite to track ice loss

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Los Angeles -NASA´s most advanced space laser satellite blasted off Saturday on a mission to track ice loss around the world and improve forecasts of sea level rise as the climate warms.
+LOS ANGELES: Nasa’s most advanced space laser satellite blasted off on Saturday on a mission to track ice loss around the world and improve forecasts of sea level rise as the climate warms.

 The preceding mission, ICESat, launched in 2003 and ended in 2009.